-Replacing a flat roof is a large investment for a commercial building owner, yet one that inevitably is needed.
-There are many considerations and factors involved in each replacement scenario, which ultimately determine the overall cost of commercial roof replacement.
-Let’s talk about some of these factors, in order to shed some light on the process and cost of replacing a commercial flat roof.
+To replace a flat roof is a large investment for a commercial building owner, yet one that inevitably is needed.
+There are many considerations and factors involved in each replacement scenario.
+These ultimately determine the overall cost of commercial roof replacement.
+Let’s talk about some of these factors.
+In order to shed some light on the process and cost of replacing a commercial flat roof.

 Type of Commercial Flat Roof Being Replaced

 The type of flat roof that needs to be removed is a big factor in the cost.
-Many older buildings may have Modified Bituman (MB) or a Built-Up Roof (BUR), which are multi-layered substrates (although MB can be one layer).
-The removal of multi-layered substrates is more labor intensive, therefor costs more.
+Many older buildings may have Modified Bituman (MB) or a Built-Up Roof (BUR).
+These are multi-layered substrates (although MB can be one layer).
+The removal of multi-layered substrates is more labor which therefore costs more.
 EPDM (rubber), PVP (vinyl), and TPO (thermoplastic polyolefin) are all single-layer flat roof membranes, which are easier to remove.

 Type of Commercial Flat Roof Used to Replace the Old